-The average person spends about 1/3 of their life in bed, making their bed the most used piece of furniture in the home.
+The average person spends about a third of his or her life in bed, making the bed the most used piece of furniture in the home.
 Meanwhile, over 70% of people suffer from back pain at some point in their lives, and nearly 25% complain of sleeplessness.
 Choosing the right mattress can make all the difference in the overall quality and comfort of your sleep.